Blogging for business is a long-term marketing strategy, crucial for small businesses like dental clinics operating in a highly competitive market.

 You need to tell your readers what they need to do next.
 A call to action (CTA) tells your readers to take a specific action – a signpost that lets them know what to do next.

 - Without a clear call to action at the end of your dental blog, readers are likely to leave the page feeling informed but unsure.
-A good CTA gives them clear and concise direction.
+A good CTA gives them a clear and concise direction.

 This can be to: